BierDav/Kotlinmailer/guide/docs/index.md

 ### Modern

-SimpleKotlinMail hides unnecessary and overly complicated parts of the mail protocol from you.
+Kotlinmailer hides unnecessary and overly complicated parts of the mail protocol from you.
 Additionally, the API is typesafe.

 ## Get Started